 The full article is well worth reading — but it misses one important point:

-(Unfortunately, even the growing tsunami of evidence for parallel levels of quantum signaling in the brain has utterly failed to dissuade most from this dogma… )
+(Unfortunately, even the growing tsunami of evidence for parallel levels of quantum signalling in the brain has utterly failed to dissuade most from this dogma… )

 Women, typically, will seek someone to talk to first.
 Men, if they seek help at all, will usually start by somatizing what they are feeling and seek medical help.
 If a doctor will tell a man to go for deep emotional or psychoanalytical therapy, then most men will take the risk.

-But, if the doctor displays their profession’s increasing bias against that deep heart level work, the door slams closed and men are left with little more then behavioral formulas and drugs.
+But, if the doctor displays their profession’s increasing bias against that deep heart level work, the door slams closed and men are left with little more then behavioural formulas and drugs.